iamwilhelm/use.gpu/README.md

 Use.GPU has an incremental architecture, which updates with minimal recomputation.
 This is done by embracing effect-based programming, with React-like memoization hooks.
 The result is a program that always has the same state you'd get if it was run entirely from scratch.

+**WebGPU is not yet available in mainline browsers, which means you need e.g. Google Chrome Dev to run the example app.
+You will need to turn on the `chrome://flags/#enable-unsafe-webgpu` flag.**

 **Questions?
 Join Use.GPU Discord**: https://discord.gg/WxtZ28aUC3

 ## Background